suspenceb/TerrariaCraftingRepo/milestone_1/milestone_1_notes.md

 Create an equipment preparation system for Terraria players that enables users to discover and create the best combination of equipment for their current in-game situation.

 ## Stakeholder interviews
+Who are Stake holders?
+- Terarria players
+- And our creation team
+Who is going to be maintaining the site
+- We are, the creators and maintainers of the site Data we would like to see
+- Crafting trees
+- View items
+- Items have conditions, such as where you can get them and what section of the game you need to be.

+Interview with Mr. Sam
+Q: Why do you like Terraria?
+A: Lots of bosses and lot of fun equipment.
+Kill things with yo-yo's
+Q: What is the hardest thing about Terraria?
+A: Acquiring stuff and getting ready for fights.
+Need to understand how to get ready.
+Q: What would you envision an app of this type could do for you?
+A: It could help me understand my options at where I am in the game.
+Q: Limitations of current systems?
+A: Terraria wiki exists, but you have to browse the wiki.
+Stats arent shown in a concise form
+Q: What features do you want to see?
+A: Understand boss difficulties, crafting trees.
 ## Functionality Requirements
+From home page

+User page

 ## Non-functionality Requirements